mustache/mustache/README.md

     Simple.template_file = './blah.html'

+Mustache also allows you to define the extension it'll use.

+    Simple.template_extension = 'xml'

+Given all other defaults, the above line will cause Mustache to look for './blah.xml'

-You can also go ahead and set the template directly:
+Feel free to set the template directly:

     Simple.template = 'Hi {{person}}!'

-You can also set a different template for only a single instance:
+Or set a different template for a single instance:

     Simple.new.template = 'Hi {{person}}!'